 Figure 12: Email 2.0

-In the Discussion section, the completed Arduino code is discussed and will be explained how the code is programming to make the system function part by part.
+In the Discussion section, the completed Arduino code is discussed and will be explained how the code is programmed to make the system function part by part.

 In code A, we included SoftwareSerial.h library.
-This will enable normal IO pins to be used as bit bashed UART pins.
-This hardware allows arduino to receive serial communication even while working on other tasks, as long as there room in the 64 byte serial buffer.
+This will enable normal IO pins to be used as bit-bashed UART pins.
+This hardware allows Arduino to receive serial communication even while working on other tasks, as long as there is room in the 64-byte serial buffer.

-In Code B, we assign “OPPO F7”, which is the name of our hotspot internet, and “12345678”, which is the password of the hotspot internet, to be string of said and password.
-These two strings will be further used to connect ESP8266 to internet.
-Besides, we applied the built in library function, Software Serial to assign digital pin 2 and pin 3 to be the RX and TX, which are the receive pin and transmit pin.
+In Code B, we assign “OPPO F7”, the name of our hotspot internet, and “12345678”, which is the password of the hotspot internet, to be the string of said password.
+These two strings will be further used to connect ESP8266 to the internet.
+Besides, we applied the built-in library function, Software Serial, to assign digital pin 2 and pin 3 to be the RX and TX, which are the receive pin and transmit pin.

-In Code C, we assigned data as variable of a String, variable x as integer, enb, pos and neg to be integers with the value of 5, 6 and 7 respectively.
-Besides, we assigned threshold and limit to be the integer with value of 320 and 270 respectively.
+In Code C, we assigned data as a variable of a String, variable x as integer, enb, pos and neg to be integers with the value of 5, 6 and 7, respectively.
+Besides, we assigned the threshold and limit to be the integer with values of 320 and 270, respectively.

-After that, void rest() is called as shown in Code E, with 0.5 second of delay, void connect Wi-Fi() is called, as shown in Code F, to connected ESP 6288 wifi shield module to Internet using hotpots.
+After that, void rest() is called as shown in Code E, with 0.5 seconds of delay, void connect Wi-Fi() is called, as shown in Code F, to connect ESP 6288 wifi shield module to the Internet using hotpots.

-In this void reset, AT+RST command is used, to reset the ESP 8266 wifi shield module, after received response “OK”, serial monitor will print “Module Reset”.
+In this void reset, AT+RST command is used to reset the ESP 8266 wifi shield module, after receiving the response “OK”, the serial monitor will print “Module Reset”.

 In Code F, we first applied AT+CWMODE=1 command to set the ESP8266 Wi-Fi shield module to function as a station mode.
-A string named cmd is created with AT+CWJAP=ssid,password command.
-After this command is executed, and received response “OK”, the internet connection of ESP8266 Wi-Fi shield module is established, and serial monitor will print “Connected” to indicate the success of connection to internet.
+A string named cmd is created with AT+CWJAP=ssid, password command.
+After this command is executed and receives the response “OK”, the internet connection of the ESP8266 Wi-Fi shield module is established, and the serial monitor will print “Connected” to indicate the success of the connection to the internet.

-Code G is the offline part of our project, which located under the void loop.
-Integer variable soil_1 is the reading of soil moisture level sensor which it takes reading from Analog pin 2, A2, and integer variable water is the reading of water level sensor, which takes reading from Analog pin 3, A3.
-Then, we rearrange the reading of variable soil_1, soil moisture level sensor’s reading from range of 0 – 1023 to 0 – 700 range.
+Code G is the offline part of our project, which is located under the void loop.
+Integer variable soil_1 is the reading of soil moisture level sensor, which takes reading from Analog pin 2, A2, and integer variable water is the reading of water level sensor, which takes reading from Analog pin 3, A3.
+Then, we rearrange the reading of variable soil_1, soil moisture level sensor’s reading from 0 – 1023 to 0 – 700 range.

-After that, Soil moisture level reading and Water level reading will be printed in serial monitor in the form of, “Soil value: “soil” ” and “Water level value: “water” ”.
+After that, Soil moisture level reading and Water level reading will be printed on a serial monitor in the form of “Soil value: “soil” ” and “Water level value: “water.””

-Then we used if statement, that whenever, the soil moisture reading is greater than the threshold level, which is 320, it indicated that the plant is dry.
-Digital Pin 5, which is the enable pin of 12V relay will be high to activate the water pump via the 12V relay.
+Then we used if statement, that whenever the soil moisture reading is greater than the threshold level, which is 320, it indicated that the plant is dry.
+Digital Pin 5, the enable pin of the 12V relay, will be high to activate the water pump via the 12V relay.
 Digital Pin 6 and Pin 7 are set to one low and high for the 6-12 V DC water pump.
-However, when the soil moisture reading is below the limit, which indicate the plant soil is wet, then, the relay enable pin, as known as Digital pin 5, will be set as low to turn off the water pump.
+However, when the soil moisture reading is below the limit, which indicates the plant soil is wet, then the relay enable pin, as known as Digital pin 5, will be set as low to turn off the water pump.

-Code H is located under void loop, which will be executed after Code G. This part of code is to create a JSON format into variable data, which include information of, device developer ID, water level sensor reading and soil moisture level reading.
-We will then print out the data and the data length in serial monitor.
+Code H is located under the void loop, which will be executed after Code G. This part of the code is to create a JSON format into variable data, which includes information of device developer ID, water level sensor reading, and soil moisture level reading.
+We will then print out the data and the data length in the serial monitor.

 Then, void httppost() is called and executed, and this void will be discussed further in Code I.

-The objective of the project which is to make an automatic plant watering system which can alert the user from time to time was achieved.
-The overall system functioned well and an email could be sent when either the water tank level or moisture level is low.
+The project’s objective was to make an automatic plant watering system that could alert the user from time to time.
+The overall system functioned well, and an email could be sent when the water tank level or moisture level was low.
 The only area that needed some improvement was the neatness of the project box.

-However, this is just the beginning of the Internet of things (IOT) project.
+However, this is the beginning of the Internet of things (IOT) project.
 There is plenty of future work that can be implemented in the future.
-We can develop a mobile app in order to monitor the value of soil moisture level and water tank level and alter can be changed to be the notification of mobile phone application.
+We can develop a mobile app to monitor the value of soil moisture level and water tank level, which can be changed to be the notification of the mobile phone application.

-In future, a more completed project that can be done that, not only plant watering system, but the whole smart housing system, which can include, door security lock system, a face recognizing security camera, smart temperature air conditioner, etc. Therefore, we found that there is plenty of possibility thing of housing IOT that can be done in future and improvement can be achieved.
+In the future, a more completed project can be done that not only plant watering system but the whole smart housing system, which can include, a door security lock system, a face recognizing security camera, a smart temperature air conditioner, etc. Therefore, we found plenty of possibilities for housing IOT that can be done in the future, and improvement can be achieved.